 There are approximately 1.78 billion websites, although the number changes by the second.
 People are used to the same format and structure.
 If you don’t do something unique, you risk losing the attention of site visitors.
 Boring pages don’t have a lot of images or visual stimulation.

 SSI Aeration grabs user interest with a relevant video of one of its systems streaming in the background.
 It adds an overlay of its logo, name and tagline above the fold.
 Note the muted colors of the video, so the focus is on the text, but the images still grab interest.
+And to avoid boring landing pages, why not consider subscribing to an on demand graphic design service?
+They’ll ensure that you’ll have a landing page and web design that people will want to stick around for.

 3. Ignoring Responsive Design